 - Gift Cards Apply to Grand Total: If using EasyCart gift cards, you can apply them to the cart total, or the grand total.
 By disabling, only the cart total will be used, with shipping and taxes still applying to the order.
 If checked, the entire gift card may go toward the cart, shipping, taxes, etc.

+- Country Combo Box (Prefer to leave on): This allows a combo box or an open text box for countries.
+It’s important to use the combo boxes in nearly all situations as it offers valid countries during payment, shipping api calls, etc. If you have an open text box for countries, then the users may enter non-standard names, misspelled countries, often causing errors in shipping and payment processing.
+(Be sure to leave this on in most situations as it will ensure data integrity with payment gateways, live shipping API systems, shipping zones, and other areas requiring correct country and state codes)

-- States Drop Down Box: This allows a combo box or an open text box for states.
+- States Combo Box(Prefer to leave on): This allows a combo box or an open text box for states.
 It’s important to use the combo boxes in nearly all situations as it offers valid states during payment, shipping api calls, etc. If you have an open text box for states/provinces, then the users may enter non-standard names, misspelled states, often causing errors in shipping and payment processing.

-- Country Drop Down Box: This allows a combo box or an open text box for countries.
-It’s important to use the combo boxes in nearly all situations as it offers valid countries during payment, shipping api calls, etc. If you have an open text box for countries, then the users may enter non-standard names, misspelled countries, often causing errors in shipping and payment processing.
+(Be sure to leave this on in most situations as it will ensure data integrity with payment gateways, live shipping API systems, shipping zones, and other areas requiring correct country and state codes)

 Checkout Stock Control